sgnilreutr/react-template-babel-webpack/README.md

 # React Template
 A template containing React with TypeScript support.
-Using Webpack
+Using Webpack and Hot Reload.